virt-manager/virt-manager/man/virt-xml.rst

 --help output also lists a few general examples.
 See the EXAMPLES section below for some common examples.

+virt-xml specifically has some operations that don't really apply to virt-install
+Examples:

+``--boot refresh-machine-type=yes``
+    Refresh the XML ``<os><type machine=X></os>`` value to the latest one that qemu provides.
+For example, if your VM has a machine type value ``pc-q35-4.0``, this will reset the value to ``q35``, and works similarly with other versioned machine types.
+Occasionally this is necessary to get enable qemu bug fixes, or when qemu deprecates and removes old machine type values.

 MISCELLANEOUS OPTIONS
 =====================